techgeek03/dapr-actor-reminders/README.md

 # Dapr Actors on dotNet

-Project for testing dapr actor with dotNet SDK.
+Project for testing dapr actors with dotNet SDK.

 ## Pre-requirements